mantidproject/mantid/Code/Mantid/docs/source/algorithms/GroupDetectors-v2.rst

 where is used to specify spectra IDs and detector IDs.

+GroupingPattern
+###############

 Grouping can also be specified using the GroupingPattern property.
 Its syntax is as follows:

-The pattern consists of a list of numbers that refer to spectra 0 to n-1 and various operators ',',':','+' and '-'.
+The pattern consists of a list of numbers that refer to workspace indexes and various operators: :literal:`,:+-`.

-To remove spectra, list those you want to keep.
-The ':' symbol indicates a continuous range of spectra, sparing you the need to list every spectrum.
+To remove spectra, you list the workspace indexes that you want to keep.
+The :literal:`:` operator indicates a continuous range, sparing you the need to list every one.
+For example if you have 100 spectra (with workspace indexes from 0 to
-For example if you have 100 spectra (0 to 99) and want to remove the first and last 10 spectra along with spectrum 12, you would use the pattern '10,13:89'.
-This says keep spectrum 10 along with spectra 13 to 89 inclusive.
+99) and want to remove the first and last 10 spectra along with the 12th, you would use the pattern :literal:`10,13:89`.
+This says keep workspace indices 10 along with 13 to 89 inclusive.

-To add spectra, use '+' to add two spectra or '-' to add a range.
-For example you may with to add spectrum 10 to 12 and ignore the rest, you would use '10+12'.
-If you were adding five groups of 20, you would use '0-19,20-39,40-59,60-79,80-99'.
+To add spectra, use :literal:`+` to add two spectra or :literal:`-` to add a range.
+For example you may with to add 10 to 12 and ignore the rest, you would use :literal:`10+12`.
+If you were adding five groups of 20, you would use :literal:`0-19,20-39,40-59,60-79,80-99`.

-One could combine the two, for example '10+12,13:89' would list the sum of spectra 10 and 12 followed by spectra 13 to 89.
+One could combine the two, for example :literal:`10+12,13:89` would list the sum of 10 and 12 followed by 13 to 89.

 Previous Versions
 -----------------